 Similarly, the segment mean shift in ArcGIS is an alternative method of object-based image analysis.
 However, you don’t have as many options as Trimble ECognition.

 For example, you can’t set the weights of several layers when you run the process.
 What you can do is set the spectral and spatial detail, along with the minimum size in pixels.
-With a bit of a trail and error, we used the raster calculator to set custom weights using a nDSM and the red band as input.
+With a bit of a trial and error, we used the raster calculator to set custom weights using an nDSM and the red band as input.

 Classify land cover features